Listen to Birmingham’s gun violence crisis - NewsBreak

 Below is the result.

-Mark Ballora, a professor of music technology at Penn State University, is a proponent of sonification — creating music from data.
+The late Mark Ballora, a professor of music technology at Penn State University, was an early proponent of sonification — creating music from data.
 He said that allowing people to hear information can be helpful for understanding and processing the data in a tangible way.

 “It’s like when you add a soundtrack to a movie,” he said in an interview.
 “It takes you into that world and it makes it a much more visceral phenomenon.
 It shouldn’t be an unusual thing for us to listen to data.”